morey-ow/tlrc23-24/2023-2024 Records/brain_dump.md

 > One resource that I'll recommend is the POD Network https://podnetwork.org/outreach/ .
 This professional organization offers a huge wealth of resources and interpersonal support for people in our role, both dedicated full-time staff and those who do this work along with faculty responsibilities.
 Some material is available to nonmembers, such as the Growing a Faculty Resource Center kit at https://podnetwork.org/outreach/ .

+What budget can administration provide?

+Here is information Antonio Di Gregorio provided on TLRC Director Salaries:

+Each individual school had "director" in its title.
+I could only locate some of the salaries from the Comprehensive colleges.

+Suny Fredonia and in 2021 had a reported pay of $87,065 (Associate Librarian / tenured) Suny Geneseo and in 2021 had a reported pay of $84,288 Suny Oneonta and in 2021 had a reported pay of $73,594 Suny Oswego and in 2021 had a reported pay of $122,674 (Professor / tenured) Suny Plattsburgh and in 2021 had a reported pay of $79,813 (Professor / tenured)

 ### 2. TLRC Book Club, paper reading discussion group
 This might be too much additional work on faculty.
 But perhaps a book one of us already wants to read.
 Survey faculty